TomasHubelbauer/html-video-frame-extractor/readme.md

 ## To-Do

-### Implement a playback based alternative

-The seeking from frame to frame is really quite slow.
-Maybe it would be better to make the video play back and in `requestAnimationFrame` determine what frame we're on right now and process it if it has not been processed yet.
-It could also be an option to vary the playback speed such that we do not get skipped frames if the processing is too slow and the playback speed causes skips in it.
-At the end of the playback, the video could be played again only in the ranges where lost frames are such that the resulting download list is all of the video frames.

 ### Add an ETA display for remaining time estimation

 Since the seeking based method is so slow I might as well add an approximation